White Smoke From Exhaust – Main Causes and Fixes

 There are three possible methods for repairing a cracked engine block, re-welding it, cold-metal stitching it, or using a cold-metal patch.
 Each works just as it sounds by welding the crack, stitching it shut, or patching it.

-Regardless of which one you have a professional perform – it is not cheap.
+Regardless of which one you have an expert perform – it is not inexpensive.
 At the end of the day, don’t be surprised if you end up spending between $2,500-$4,000 for a temporary fix.

 We Hope It’s Due To Condensation